Agriculture Mortgage Loan Requirements

 Credit Score

 We understand that farmers and ranchers go through a variety of different circumstances, which can lead to a range of credit scores.
-When obtaining a farmland loan, there are a variety of factors that impact your credit score.
+When obtaining an agriculture mortgage loan at AgAmerica, we understand that there are a variety of factors that can impact your credit score.
 As experienced farm lenders, we’re more interested in getting the entire picture of your business than relying on just one number.
-A credit score does impact your farm loan, but it’s absolutely possible to qualify for a loan with a poor credit score
+A credit score does impact your agriculture loan, but it’s still possible to qualify for a loan with a poor credit score.

-If you’re thinking about applying for a farm loan or you just need some answers, don’t hesitate to contact us.
+If you’re thinking about applying for an agriculture loan or you just need some answers, don’t hesitate to contact us.
 At AgAmerica, we prioritize relationships over transactions and are dedicated to keeping agricultural land in the hands of American farm families.
-To find out if you pre-qualify for a farm loan, try our free three-step verification form below.
+To find out if you qualify for one of our customizable farm loan programs, try our fast track pre-approval farm loan application.